 UpDown Desk Review: My Opinion After 3 Years Of Ownership

-The Ultimate UpDown Desk review.
+The ultimate UpDown Desk review.

-Last updated: January 3rd, 2024
+Last updated: September 18th, 2024

 updown pro standing desk

-Last updated: January 3rd, 2024
+Last updated: September 18th, 2024

-Reading Time: 10 minutes
+Reading Time: 9 minutes

-I have been using the UpDown Desk Pro Series for the past 3 years.
+I have used the UpDown Desk Pro Series for the past three years.
 It’s one of the best standing desks in Australia, and today, I’ll share my daily experience of using it as a daily driver.
-I’ll give you several reasons to buy it – and tell you a few reasons you may want to look elsewhere.

-I am not interested in writing another generic review of the UpDown Pro series.
+But the world doesn’t need another generic review of the UpDown Pro series.

-• Anti-collision features.
+• Anti-collision sensor.

 • Dual motors.

-• Speed of movement.
+• Fast speed of movement.

 Instead of covering this well-worn ground, I want to dig into more nuanced aspects of ownership and answer the real question – is the UpDown Pro worth your money?